 What Nigel Slater says about veg boxes

-Many years ago, long before we had our own veg box business, Chris had one favourite cook book that somehow it got lost when we moved to Australia to live.
-Back in the UK a couple of years ago, after much fruitless searching for our own copy, we finally picked up a 2nd hand copy.
-We've used it since, and still love it, although have a few others we also love now too.
+Many years ago, long before we had our own veg box business, Chris had one favourite cookbook that somehow got lost when we moved to Australia to live.
+Back in the UK years later, after much fruitless searching for our copy, we finally found a 2nd hand one.
+We've used it since, and still love it, although have a few others who've joined the selection now too.

-We had never read it cover to cover though (so many recipe books, too little few minutes in the day) and only the other day came across this paragraph for the first time.
-We found it quite incredible how well he sums up exactly how we feel about our boxes and we wanted to share his thoughts.
+We had never read it cover to cover though (so many recipe books, too few minutes in the day) and just the other day came across this paragraph for the first time.
+We found it quite incredible how well he sums up exactly how we feel about our boxes, and we wanted to share his thoughts.

 So, from Nigel Slater's fab book 'Appetite' (first published in 2000):

-One of the things we talk about to new customers is whether they have ever had a vegetable box in the past, and, if not, whether they are up for this potentially new way of thinking about food.
-When we were box customers ourselves, before taking on the business, it was certainly a change we were very aware of - and took a while to get used to.
-Instead of thinking 'what do I want to eat today/this week' the question becomes 'what do we have to work with' and then from that, what do we want to use in our next meal.
+One of the things we try to find out from new customers is whether they have ever had a vegetable box in the past, and, if not, whether they are up for this potentially new way of doing things.
+When we were box customers ourselves, before taking on the business, it ws certainly a change we were very aware of - and took a good while to adjust.
+Instead of thinking 'what do I want to eat today/this week', the question becomes 'what do we have to work with and create a meal from, and what meal do I want to make with what I have'.

-For us this was a bit of eureka moment when we realised that our habits and behaviour had changed.
-And we know some of our customers feel the same.
+For us, this was a bit of a eureka moment when we realised that our habits and behaviour had changed.
+And we know many of our customers feel the same.
 We could never go back to not having a box now.
-If you've thought about it but not sure you can do it, get in touch and we'll help.
+If you've thought about it but still aren't sure, get in touch and we'll see what we can do to help.